UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 For many health terms, some of the results may be about animals or plants; thus some of the search terms are combined with terms for humans.
 It is otherwise very difficult to remove all results, for example, some about fish or cattle health in LMCs may be included.
 Can this be considered ok?

 `health` and `medical` covers health care, services, education, rights, workers, coverage, sexual/mental/occupational health.
 However, as "health" can be used in other fields (ecosystem health), specific phrases are included in the first phrase, while "health" generally is combined with human terms.
-The same applies to `disease`, which covers a number of categories of disease (e.g. communicable disease).
-Phrases are included in the first part, while it is combined with human terms in the second part.
+The same applies to `disease`, `mortality` etc. which cover a number of categories of disease (e.g. communicable disease) but can also be used for animals/plants.
 `therapy` covers various types (art, music, medicinal)

 Specific diseases, health care occupations etc. added from SDG3